krunch3r76/lc_autolfs/README.md

 # USAGE VIDEO DEMOS

-this video demonstrates cmd, scmd, and pcmd for build commands, install commands, and post configuration commands respectively. if there were patch commands, patchcmd1,2,3 would have been used.
+this video demonstrates cmd, scmd, tcmd, and pcmd for build commands, install commands, test commands, and post configuration commands respectively. if there were patch commands, patchcmd1,2,3 would have been used.

 https://user-images.githubusercontent.com/46289600/155764359-e4356bfb-6dfc-46d8-8314-be017f6d7a11.mp4

 # USAGE

+## BEGIN
 ```
 in chroot environment, first set up your environment by sourcing s_f in /sources/lc_autolfs
 then cd to /sources